LearnDrugAI/Multi-Tissue_Analysis_DL_AD/README.md

 * preprocess_filter_and_convert_SNP_matrix.R: Prepares genotype data for TWAS analysis by converting file formats, filtering SNPs, and handling missing values.
 * preprocess_get_SNPAnnot.R:Annotated SNPs using the UCSC hg19 reference genome and dbSNP137, extracting RSIDs and adding them to the information table.
 * preprocess_get_GeneAnnot.R：Retrieved gene chromosomal positions, IDs, and types from the Ensembl database, filtering out non-autosomal genes to retain only autosomal annotations.
+#### Drug-induced Gene Expression Data
+Sourced from the LINCS L1000 project (CMap), measuring 978 landmark genes to infer genome-wide expression.
+These data were used for analyzing drug effects on gene expression and drug repositioning studies.
+* filt_trt_cp_for_cmap.R:  Filtered "trt_cp" (drug treatment) samples and used the cmapR package to extract and save the expression statistics matrix for further analysis.